 Once both genes are identified, the framework reliably predicts leadership style, learning and working conditions, relational friction, burnout vectors, and the conditions under which performance degrades despite competence.
 It is design-diagnostic and impact-validated — where psychometrics remain descriptive and self-reported.

-After conducting job-specific diagnostic interviews with more than 10,000 individuals, he arrived in 2004 at the discovery of the two SF-Genes — innately embedded and resident in each individual.
-His continuing research indicates these are primary factors that drive passion, purpose, and productivity in each person — and that they are innate, intrinsic, inherent, and lifelong-stable.
+After conducting job-specific diagnostic interviews with more than 10,000 individuals, his research culminated in the 2004 discovery of the two SF-Genes — innately embedded within every individual.

-Investing in the success, alignment, and fulfilment of others is not merely his profession; it is what brings him fully alive.
+Investing in the success, alignment, and fulfillment of others is not merely his profession — it has been the defining work of his life.

 Equipping CEOs with deep insight into their natural leadership design — to optimize decision-making, talent deployment, team dynamics, and long-term organizational effectiveness.